TOGAF® ADM Phase C – Develop the Application Architecture

 You must optimize your software for role - value creation or record keeping.
 Assume record keeping.
 Do not confuse the important role of record keeping with value creation.

 Every application portfolio creates cost and complexity.
 We think of software as a complex watch-works that was assembled over time.
 We connected everything to everything.
+With digital products an ubiquitous IT Services understanding ITFM is a foundational skill.

 You must optimize your core portfolio to drive out sustained cost and complexity.
 You must enable enterprise agility.
 Modern digital organizations can only improve at the pace of software.